Car Accidents Have a High Risk of Causing Neck and Back Injury

 - Counter-irritants (Bengay, Icy Hot)

 - Spinal manipulation (chiropractic care)

 - Nerve block therapies (injections of local anesthetics, steroids)

 Surgery as Treatment for Lower Back Pain

-When the above therapies quit working, or when it is clear that surgery is necessary to improve an accident victim’s quality of life, surgery may be considered to relieve neck and lower back pain caused by car accidents.
+When the above therapies quit working, or when it is clear that surgery is necessary to improve an accident victim’s quality of life, you could get surgery to relieve neck and lower back pain caused by car accidents.
 Surgery is often risky for patients, but the long-term relief can outweigh the possible negative outcomes.
-Back pain and neck pain reduce one’s enjoyment and capacity to the point that surgery is often welcomed.
+Back pain and neck pain reduce one’s enjoyment and capacity to the point where they welcome surgery.